 - The US mass market breweries have always produced crappy beer.

 Coors Light has never been a good beer and now that discerning beer drinkers have more choice, they are choosing beer with flavor.

 The Difference Between Salt Lake City Brew Pubs vs Bars vs Breweries

 This guide to Salt Lake City breweries is split between “brew pubs” and “breweries” with the primary distinctions being; food and kids.
 Brew pubs are considered restaurants that also happen to have a brewery.
 They have a kitchen, full menu and kids can eat there.

 Some brew pubs have a full liquor licence (for hard alcohol) in addition to the tap beer and food.
 In that case, they are considered a bar and children can’t go there.

 What I’m calling “breweries” are generally considered a tap room or tasting room.
 While they are required to have some snacks, they don’t have to serve a full menu.
 That said, most have associated themselves with food trucks, catering groups or nearby restaurants in order to offer more sustenance.
 But the kids need to stay home.

-All of the tap beer is currently served at 4% alcohol, but new laws will push that up to 5% in November of 2019.
+All of the tap beer is currently served at 5% alcohol by volume.
 Most of the breweries sell canned and bottled beer “out the door” which have varying (and higher) degrees of alcohol content.

 “He is a wise man who invented beer”